Residue chemistry and laboratory performance and evaluation

 Program numberProgram nameContract laboratory

-Program 42Phosphine in cereal grains, flour, bran, pulses, oilseedsAgrifood Technology
+Program 42Phosphine in cereal grains, flour, bran, pulses, and oilseedsAgrifood Technology

-Program 46Metals in cereal grains, flour, bran, pulses, oilseedsSymbio Laboratories
+Program 46Metals in cereal grains, flour, bran, pulses, and oilseedsSymbio Laboratories

 Program 49Multi-residue pesticide screen in cereal grains, flour, bran, pulses and oilseedsSymbio Laboratories